 During the winters I had made khubani ka meetha and have updated the post as well as the pics.

-Khubani ka Meetha recipe details below:
+Khubani ka Meetha recipe below:

 khubani ka meetha recipe - a popular hyderabadi dessert made with dried apricots.